-project4-6.0/webapps/scamazon/dtd/po.dtd a DTD or in project4-6.0/webapps/scamazon/xsd/po.xsd an XML schema.
+servlet must apply this stylesheet to a String of XML, structured however you see fit.
+So that we know the structure of your String of XML, create in project4-7.0/webapps/scamazon/dtd/confirm.dtd a DTD or in project4-7.0/webapps/scamazon/xsd/confirm.xsd an XML schema.
+(You needn't create both.)
+Also, so that we know the structure of your PO element, create in project4-7.0/webapps/scamazon/dtd/po.dtd a DTD or in project4-7.0/webapps/scamazon/xsd/po.xsd an XML schema.
 (You needn't create both.)
 Though your designs must be correct, you needn't validate your XML.